 NUTR 2280 Community Health and Nutrition Programs.
 Introduction to the role of the Public and Community Nutrition professional.
 Overview of health care policy, health care systems and legislation, discussion of the legislative and regulatory basis of nutrition and dietetics practice, and advocacy.
 Discussion of current public health and nutrition problems, existing programs and other resources, health literacy, the role of environment, and marketing for improving the health of the population, as well as application through development of an educational intervention for the community.
 Transportation may be required.
-Prerequisite: NUTR 2200, 2201, 2231 or 2241; or junior standing by credit hours earned with co-registration in NUTR 2200, 2201, 2231 or 2241, and consent.
-Cross-listed HLED 2280 and NUTR 2280.
+Prerequisite: NUTR 2241.
 3 semester credit hour/s.
 Typically offered: Spring Term (LISLE campus), Fall term (MESA campus).

 NUTR 2298 Cultural Foods.
 An overview of the food habits of world cultures, including discussion of ways in which food, food production, food consumption and food rituals are associated with cultural norms, health and behaviors, social conventions, religious practices, and individual and group ways of living.
 Laboratory component provides exposure to traditional foods and food preparation techniques.
 Lab fee required.
 3 semester credit hour/s.
 Global Course.

 Typically offered: Spring Term (LISLE campus), periodically (MESA campus).